Try Homemade Peanut Butter Chocolate Ice Cream!

 Scrape down the bowl and ensure no peanut butter has stuck to the bottom of the TM bowl.

 Replace the lid but not the MC.
 You need to watch the cream carefully so it does become over beaten.
 Beat 20-30sec/Speed 3.

-Pour the ice-cream into a metal loaf tin and sprinkle the choc bits over the ice-cream (They will sink a bit) Refrigerate overnight.
+Pour the ice-cream into a metal loaf tin and sprinkle the choc bits over the ice-cream.
+(They will sink a bit) Freeze overnight.